auth0/docs/articles/universal-login/new.md

     - Single Sign On and Silent Authentication will work properly, which does not happen in the Classic experience.

-    - Users will see a warning in the login page mentioning that the tenant is configured with Development Keys.
+    - Users will see a warning in the login page mentioning that the tenant is configured with [Development Keys](docs/connections/social/devkeys).

 - A button will be rendered for each social and enterprise connection.

 - A 'show password' icon will be displayed next to the password field.

-- If you redirect users to the `/login` page directly, they will get a error unless they have configured the default login route](/universal-login/default-login-url).
+- If you redirect users to the `/login` page directly, they will get a error unless they have configured the [default login route](/universal-login/default-login-url).
 You should always redirect users to `/authorize`.

 ## Multi-Factor Authentication